evkx/evkx.github.io/content/models/neta/gt/GT_580_AWD/_index.md

 ## Availability & Pricing

-This model had a world premiere on 13.07.2023, and deliveries started in December 2023.
+The Volkswagen Neta GT 580 AWD had its world premiere on 13.07.2023, with deliveries starting in December 2023.
 Please note that this model is available exclusively in China.<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">
 <strong><i class="bi-arrow-left"></i> Neta GT </strong>
 </a>